oscarpedrero/BloodyBoss/README.md

 **BloodyBoss** is a mod for V Rising that allows you to create VBlood world bosses with random rewards that can be set for each of the world bosses.

-## NEW IN 1.1.2
+## NEW IN 1.1.4

-## For the mod to work correctly you need Bloody.Core version 1.2.3 or higher.
+## For the mod to work correctly you need Bloody.Core version 1.2.4 or higher.
 This is very important because otherwise the mod will not work.
 Updating this library does not break any of your other mods.

+## NEW IN 1.1.2

  - Removed the restriction that bosses must be VBloods, you can now set any NPC as a boss and their drop preferences.